OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/10-Testing_for_Command_Injection.md

 ### Example

-Consider the case of an application that contains a set of documents that you can browse from the Internet.
+Consider the case of an application that contains a set of documents that you can browse from the internet.
 If you fire up a personal proxy (such as ZAP or Burp Suite), you can obtain a POST HTTP like the following (`http://www.example.com/public/doc`):

 ```txt
 POST /public/doc HTTP/1.1